Home Publications Working Papers Teaching CV Hiring RA Zhanhui Chen

 (Previously titled "Debt Market Responses to Longevity Shocks")

-2022 CICF; 2022 EFA; INQUIRE UK 2021; Santiago Finance Workshop 2021; 2022 AMES in China; 2023 ANU Research Camp; 2023 HK PolyU Fixed Income and Institutions Research Symposium; Sungkyunkwan University; Hong Kong Baptist Universit; Deakin University; Tsinghua University
+2022 CICF; 2022 EFA; INQUIRE UK 2021; Santiago Finance Workshop 2021; 2022 AMES in China; 2023 ANU Research Camp; 2023 HK PolyU Fixed Income and Institutions Research Symposium; the 5th Bristol Financial Markets Conference; 2025 UNSW Asset Pricing Workshop; Sungkyunkwan University; Hong Kong Baptist Universit; Deakin University; Tsinghua University

 Download: Main paper

-This paper explores how longevity shocks transmit to corporate debt markets.
-We show that changes in life expectancy propagate to corporate debt via life insurers through their adjustment of the duration of their corporate bond holdings to match the duration of their liabilities.
-Life insurers demand more long-term bonds when longevity increases unexpectedly.
-Their demand of bonds of specific maturities affects corporate term spreads.
-Corporations exploit the predictable variation in term spreads by adjusting new debt maturities in response to longevity shocks.
-The debt response is concentrated among insurer-dependent firms and those with investment-grade ratings, which life insurers prefer.
+This paper examines how longevity shocks impact corporate debt markets.
+We show that changes in life expectancy influence corporate debt through life insurers, who adjust the duration of their bond portfolios to match their liabilities.
+When longevity unexpectedly shifts, insurers alter their demand for corporate bonds of specific maturities, affecting corporate term spreads.
+In response, corporations adjust new debt maturities, with the effect concentrated among insurer-dependent firms and those with investment-grade ratings, which insurers prefer.

 with Yi Ding, Yingying Li, and Xinghua Zheng